Leandran/Leandran/README.md

 A self taught problem solver
 interested in Ruby on Rails and Python development.
-I’m currently learning full stack Java as part of the Microsoft skills initiative (Java, Javascript, Angular, Html ,CSS) and looking to collaborate on Rails and Python related projects, however I am open to all other tech stacks mailbox You can reach me via Linkedin: https://www.linkedin.com/in/leandran-moodley/
+I’m currently learning full stack Java as part of the Microsoft skills initiative (Java, Javascript, Angular, Html ,CSS) and looking to collaborate on Rails and Python related projects, however I am open to all other tech stacks.
+You can reach me via Linkedin: https://www.linkedin.com/in/leandran-moodley/

 ---